-The BD ROM also contains minimum "good citizen" diagnostic code for the DEQNA.
-The DEQNA relies on the host for Citizenship Test (CQ) assistance.
-When executed by the host, this code determines that the DEQNA is a "good citizen" (that is, performing correctly) before it accesses the ETHERNET.
+The BD ROM contains minimum "good citizen" diagnostic code for the DEQNA.
+The DEQNA relies on the host PDP-11 for Citizenship Test (CQ) assistance.
+When executed by the host, this test verifies that the DEQNA is a "good citizen" (that is, performing correctly) before the DEQNA accesses the ETHERNET.